Letter of Intent for Residency: Process, Tips & Template

 Posted in: Residency

-The residency match process can be grueling – between away rotations, the ERAS application, interviews and thank you letters, medical students have already put a tremendous amount of work into making their specialty of choice a dream.
-But there is still another hurdle before match day – letters of intent.
+The residency match process can be grueling — between away rotations, the endless ERAS application materials, tough residency interview questions, and thank you letters, medical students like you have already put a tremendous amount of work into making their specialty of choice a dream.

 What is a Letter of Intent for Residency?

-Should You Send Letters of Intent to Multiple Residency Program?
+Should You Send Multiple Letters of Intent?

 When Should You Send a Letter of Intent to Residency Programs?